Should you use bioactive substrate in a leopard gecko’s enclosure?

 A bioactive substrate mix consists of soil, sand, and mulch that provides an environment closer to a leopard gecko’s natural habitat.
 Bioactive substrates support microfauna, which helps naturally clean the enclosure, and layering this loose substrate can even support plant life.

 Bioactive substrates allow your leopard gecko to explore different smells and textures to give them a more realistic experience versus other types of substrates such as sand or newspaper.

 A bioactive substrate makes it easier to keep your leopard gecko’s habitat clean and well-maintained.

 A bioactive substrate starts with a drainage layer composed of smooth rocks to ensure the soil layer above can maintain proper moisture without being too saturated.

-The soil layer, composed of a mixture of soil, sand, and mulch, creates an environment where microfauna and plants can survive.
+The soil layer, composed of a mixture of soil, sand, leaf litter, and mulch, creates an environment where microfauna and plants can survive.

 Optionally, add a layer of mesh underneath the soil layer to keep it from settling into the drainage layer, but this is not necessary.

 This soil mixture may be mixed by hand according to your leopard gecko’s needs, or purchase a pre-mixed soil already with the proper ratios of soil, sand, and mulch specific to your gecko.

 Terra Sahara is an excellent bioactive substrate formulated for leopard geckos, and it maintains proper humidity in the enclosure without the need for a drainage layer.

 - DESERT PLANTS THRIVE: Proven for years to accommodate a huge variety of plants from succulents to cacti.